Nagpur Metro: Line 1: Orange Line (North-South Corridor)

-This corridor originates from Automotive Square on Kamptee Road; moves along Kamptee Road and reaches the intersection point of Amravati Road and Wardha Road, then after crossing fly over moves towards Munje Square, moves towards Dhantoli and along nala moves towards Empire/Dr Munje Marg, leads towards Congress Nagar T-Point, then on Rahate Colony Road and then falls on Wardha Road, leads towards NEERI, then moves along Wardha Road and then west of Railway Track in MIHAN area.
+This corridor originates from Automotive Square on Kamptee Road; moves along Kamptee Road and reaches the intersection point of Amravati Road and Wardha Road, then after crossing fly over moves towards Munje Square, moves towards Dhantoli and along the nala moves towards Empire/Dr Munje Marg, leads towards Congress Nagar T-Point, then on Rahate Colony Road and then falls on Wardha Road, leads towards NEERI, then moves along Wardha Road and then west of Railway Track in MIHAN area.
 And passes through 14 m wide stretch of land between the railway boundary line and the road near proposed Container Depot.

-Entire length (22.293 km) of this corridor is proposed as elevated except in 4.6 km at grade after Airport Station and in MIHAN area near Khapri Railway Station.
+The entire length (22.293 km) of this corridor was proposed to be elevated except in 4.6 km at grade after Airport Station and in MIHAN area near Khapri Railway Station.
 There are 20 stations on this corridor of which 15 stations are elevated and 5 stations are at Grade.
 Sitaburdi Station is an inter-change station.
 Average inter-station distance is 1.20 km approximately varying from 0.54 km to 2.40 km depending upon the site, operational and traffic requirements.

 This line initially started operations partially between Sitabuldi to Khapri since 8 March 2019.